Field Education Program

 Students receive their foundation placement assignments during the spring and early summer and then interview at the agency.
-Students play a more active role in deciding the type of setting in which they will do their advanced placement by working collaboratively with their advisor and the Field Education Department.
+Students play a more active role in deciding the type of setting where they wish to have their advanced placement by working collaboratively with their advisor and the Field Education Department.

 All field placement assignments must be arranged by the Field Education Department.

-For off-campus students, field placement assignments are made by the Off-Campus Program directors in conjunction with the students’ faculty advisors.
-For online students, field placement assignments are made by the Online Program Advising and Field Education staff in conjunction with each student’s faculty advisor.
+Field placement assignments for off-campus students are made by the program directors in conjunction with the students’ advisors.
+Field placement assignments for online students are made by the Online Program Advising and Field Education staff in conjunction with each student and the regional advisor.

-The seminar meets several times each semester and covers topics such as learning contracts, recordings, supervision, evaluation, ethical and legal issues, and multicultural practice.
+The seminar meets several times each semester and covers topics such as learning contracts, recordings, supervision, evaluation, and preparation for the advanced placement.

 Field Education Agencies

-The School is affiliated with more than 700 agencies in New England and around the country, so students have internships that closely meet their interests in a particular population, social problem, and field of practice.
-To review a list of these agencies, please visit www.bu.edu/ssw/academic/msw/field/agencies/index.shtml.
+The School is affiliated with more than 1,000 agencies in New England and around the country, so students have internships that closely meet their interests in a particular population, social problem, and field of practice.